 Adolescent girls and young women also account for the majority of new HIV diagnoses among young people in Eastern Europe, Central Asia, and the Caribbean, reports UN Women.

 In many cases, gender inequality puts them at greater risk.

 Women in many communities around the world have fewer opportunities than men to earn an income and live independent lives.
 This economic inequality can push girls and women to form intimate relationships with older men who have resources available to share.
 Because HIV is more common in older men than younger men, that puts women in those relationships at increased risk of contracting the virus.

 Poverty also pushes some women to trade sex for money, food, or other resources.
 That raises their risk of exposure to sexually transmitted infections, including HIV.
 According to UNAIDS, women who do sex work are ten times more likely to contract HIV compared to the general population.

 When women have lower social status and fewer financial resources than men, it reduces their bargaining power in relationships.
 That can make it harder for them to refuse sex or insist that their partners wear condoms.

 Moreover, domestic violence affects millions of women around the world.
-In some regions, the World Health Organization reports, women whose partners are violent towards them are 1.5 times more likely to contract HIV compared to other women.
+In some regions, the World Health Organization reports, women whose partners are violent towards them are

 Barriers to education and healthcare